NCAR/IPT/README.md

 3. Regridding CMIP6 emissions using ncl and ESMF tools
 4. Regridding CAMS anthropogenic emissions using ncl and ESMF tools

-The scientific description can be found in the (wiki)[https://github.com/NCAR/EMIT/wiki]
+The scientific description can be found in the [wiki](https://github.com/NCAR/EMIT/wiki)

 # 1. Regrid point sources, biomass burning emissions and NEI emissions

 ## Where to get netcdf files for testing (And where to place them)
-*source data location here*
+- [ ] source data location here
 ## Compile and run tests
 ```
-cd regrid/Dev_FIRE_EMIS/src
+cd regrid_code/Dev_FIRE_EMIS/src
 gmake Makefile
 cd ../tst
 ./run.exe
 ```

 # 2. Combining NEI emissions with global emissions
-*Should something be here?*
+- [ ] Should something be here?

 # 3. Regrid CMIP6 emissions to different grids using ncl and ESMF

 ### 3.1.
 Regrid CMIP6 original resolution emissions to desired resolution in cmip6\_regrid/
 Script directory: regrid/FV2SE

-Batch script (for cheyenne) for conversion is in regrid\_main Script to specify grids: Regrid\_fv2se\_cmip6\_main.ncl
+Batch script (for cheyenne) for conversion is in regrid\_main

+Script to specify grids: Regrid\_fv2se\_cmip6\_main.ncl

 ### 3.2 Emission name mapping is in emission\_naming/
 Script directory: CMIP6/emissions\_hist

 Batch submission script (slurm) script\_rename

 Script to map names: rename\_and\_convert\_cmip\_hist.ncl

 # Regridded emission data